The Door to the Past

 After a thorough overnight simmer, most of the paint just peeled away.
 Next I turned my attention to the door.
 I cleaned it thoroughly with TSP solution to get all the accumulated dirt and yuk off of it.
 Sanded it with a 220 grit, then sprayed the entire piece with my favorite primer Zinnser 123.
 I decided to prime this piece because I didn’t want any of the old paint coming loose and compromising the finish of my work.

 I painted all three panels with Chalk board paint, and painted the remainder of the door in CeCe Caldwell’s Vintage White.
-Two coats, sanded it until baby soft smooth with a 320 grit sandpaper, then sealed the Vintage White with 100% Natural CeCe Caldwell’s furniture wax.
+Two coats, sanded it until baby soft smooth with a 320 grit sandpaper, then sealed the Vintage White with 100% Natural CeCe Caldwell’s wax.
 If you haven’t tried this wax, then you are in for a huge surprise.
-It has only a very faint pleasant smell, no harsh fumes, no petroleum, nothing.
+It has very faint, pleasant smell, no harsh fumes, no petroleum, nothing.
+CeCe Caldwell’s wax is as tough as nails, but it is 100% natural.
 After the wax had dried, I buffed it to a lovely shine, put the hardware back on, voila!
 I have a chalkboard door, ready for service.

 I love how the original hardware adds character to the door: